Dolphin Facts for Kids

 You can copy and paste the questions into a Word document or something similar and then the child will be able to answer the questions from the information on the website.
 It might be interesting to see how many questions are they can answer before looking at the website and use that to check there answers.
 Bear in mind that not all websites will give you the same information so you need to decide what you think is the most likely right answer, or whether you decide that nobody really knows the right answer.

 Equally, you could start with one question and a suggested website and then your child could tell you what else they found out that was interesting.
-You could then follow up with further questions or perhaps that give them a fact that you know and they can tell you if they already knew that from their reading.
+You could then follow up with further questions or perhaps give them a fact that you know and they can tell you if they already knew that from their reading.
 They might like to give you a test.
 You can decide how much of an expert you can pretend to be.

 How clever do you think dolphins are?